-Wound healing problems- These are more likely in people who have a history of smoking.
-A person contemplating undergoing tummy tuck or body lift surgery should not smoke and should avoid second hand smoke for a minimum of 6 weeks before surgery.
-When skin is removed during an abdominoplasty this results in tension along the suture line (people want tight abdomens!).
+Wound healing problems- When skin is removed during an abdominoplasty this results in tension along the suture line (people want tight abdomens!).
 This tension could result in strangulation of some of the blood supply to the skin and fat along the scar line.
 If that were to happen it could result in a separation of the suture line.
 If a wound does develop after surgery it typically heals on its own with good wound care, but it may take a few weeks.
+This type of problem is more likely in people who have a history of smoking.
+A person contemplating undergoing tummy tuck or body lift surgery should not smoke and should avoid second hand smoke for a minimum of 6 weeks before surgery.

 Deep vein thrombosis ("DVT")- Also known as blood clots.
 These may develop in a leg and could require hospitalization and anticoagulation medications for treatment.
 Blood clots may move to a lung, and this could be a fatal event.
-Dr. Kunkel is fairly aggressive in trying to prevent these clots.
-He frequently prescribes blood thinners to be used around the time of surgery to help minimize the risk of deep vein thrombosis.
+Dr. Kunkel frequently prescribes blood thinners to be used around the time of surgery to help minimize the risk of deep vein thrombosis.
 It is possible that blood thinners could actually cause or increase bleeding, and this could require treatment (including transfusions and/or surgery).
 Deep vein thrombosis is not common after body contour procedures, nor are problems associated with trying to prevent deep vein thrombosis.